GuyLaine Charles, LL.M. (ISDA Documentation; NAESB Negotiation)

-GuyLaine has practiced law since 1995 and is admitted to the New York Bar and the Law Society of Upper Canada (the Ontario bar).
-Before founding Charles Law, she was a partner at Teigland-Hunt LLC and prior to that worked at other major firms in New York and Toronto.
-GuyLaine has presented at several ISDA conferences, provided ISDA tutorials for clients, and has been a guest lecturer at the University of Toronto Faculty of Law, the American University Washington College School of Law, the University of Pennsylvania School of Law, and Georgetown Law.
+GuyLaine has decades of experience practicing law and is admitted to the New York Bar and the Law Society of Ontario.
+Before founding Charles Law, she was a partner at a derivatives boutique and prior to that worked at Debevoise & Plimpton in New York and Torys in Toronto.
+GuyLaine has presented at several industry association conferences — including ISDA conferences — provided ISDA tutorials for clients, and has been a guest lecturer at the University of Toronto Faculty of Law, the American University Washington College School of Law, the University of Pennsylvania School of Law, and Georgetown Law.

-GuyLaine obtained a Bachelor’s Degree in Business Administration and a Law Degree from the University of Ottawa.
+GuyLaine obtained a degree in Business Administration and a Law degree from the University of Ottawa.
 She also holds a Master’s in Law from Dalhousie University.

 Marcel Chorel, B. Eng.
 (Electricity Fundamentals & Restructuring; Wind Energy Fundamentals; Renewable Energy Fundamentals)